Low-income housing tax credit (LIHTC) investors and syndicators are much more reserved going into 2012 than they were a year ago.

 The average price has increased to about $0.90, up from a moderate $0.70 a year ago, according to Joe Hagan, NEF president and CEO.

 The swings can also be seen in The Richman Group Affordable Housing Corp.’s latest fund.
 Looking at the pricing differential just within this one fund, there’s a swing between high and low of about $0.15, said Stephen Daley, executive vice president.

 He and others cautioned that there are many factors in the equation, and developers shouldn’t just look at price per credit.

-Jim Rieker, president and CEO of MHEG, said he is willing to pay a high price.
-“I just hope you can live with the pay-in,” he added.
-“That's why pricing is not the number we need to focus on.
-There are so many variables involved."
+Jim Rieker, president and CEO of MHEG, said he is willing to pay a high price for a credit.
+“I just hope you can live with the pay-in,” he said.
+“That’s why pricing is not the number we need to focus on.
+There are so many variables involved.”

-MHEG's last fund had a yield of about 7.5 percent.
+MHEG’s last fund had a yield of about 7.5 percent.
 The returns for the new funds will drop to 6 percent to 6.5 percent.
-At the lower yield, investors start to get “a little shy,” Rieker said.
+At those returns, investors start to get “a little shy,” Rieker said.